represent-rs/php-clickstack/README.md

     # Include after the ServerRoot and Bind directives, but before anything else.
     httpd.head.conf
-    # Include in the site's Directory directive
+    # Include in the site's Directory directive (Like .htaccess)
     httpd.site.conf
     # Include at the end of the file
     httpd.tail.conf